glmbxecurity/SpotiBOT/README.md

 -   **Automatic Monthly Playlist**: Creates and/or updates a monthly playlist with the new songs from the month, assigning a name based on the month and year.
 -   **Support for Multiple Playlists**: You can load multiple playlists and add songs to the monthly playlist.
 -   **Song History**: Keeps track of songs already processed to avoid duplicates.
+-   **Custom Image Support**: You can add custom images to playlists.
+Make sure the image is **500x500 px** and **100 KB** or less.
+Place the images in the `images` folder, and the bot will use them for the corresponding playlist.
+-   **Genre-based Playlist Creation**: The bot now creates genre-specific playlists.
+You can specify a genre (e.g., `rock`), and the bot will create a new playlist for that genre and add tracks accordingly.

 ## Program Screenshots